Khaaz/AxonCore/README.md

 If you don't want to use MongoDB, you can use the default version which is a JSON Database.
 In the future more database clients could be added.
 In the meantime you are able to use whatever Database you want by simply extending AxonCore.DBService, adaptating as you want and passing the Class as an option in the constructor.

 [Eris](https://www.npmjs.com/package/eris) is necessary to use this framework.
 However you can use any fork.
-[KhaaZ's fork](https://github.com/Khaazz/eris) is recommended as it only remove selfbot property from `Eris.Client` and prefix token as `_token`.
+[KhaaZ's fork](https://github.com/Khaazz/eris) is recommended as it only removes selfbot features from `Eris.Client` and prefix token as `_token`.
 You need to pass an instance of Eris Client when you contruct the AxonClient.
 Therefore you can use any Eris version you wish.

 [ESM](https://www.npmjs.com/package/esm) is used to run this framework.
 It allows to take full benefits of ES6 modules by making possible to use it.